Ace-Plays-Blackjack/ace-plays-game/README.md

 <!-- ROADMAP -->
 # Roadmap
 Future work will be to add a new ShowFrame class that output a frame.
-This would allow more modularity if we want to use Qt GUI in the future.
+This would allow more modularity if we wanted to use Qt GUI in the future.

 <!-- CONTRIBUTING -->
 # Contributing